-For more specific details about individual games, RTP percentages are a useful indicator.
+For more specific details about individual games, Return to Player (RTP) percentages are a useful indicator.
 Commonly found for online slots, though occasionally for other games, these operate in a similar way to monthly payout percentages, but are calculated by running simulations through games rather than monitoring actual player betting activity.
 Often these can be found in the catalogues of game developers thanks to most providing this info available via the companies' websites.